 Bottom Line

 Right off the bat, it’s made in the USA from U.S.-sourced steel.
-It uses 3-inch-by-3-inch steel all throughout the bench, including the frame and the cross member, and legs.
-That’s 11-gauge steel, which is the same steel as what’s on a Rogue Monster Rack.
+It uses 3-inch-by-3-inch steel throughout, including the frame, the cross member, and the legs.
+That’s 11-gauge steel, which is the same as what’s on a Rogue Monster Rack.

 What this translates to is being able to put as much weight on it as you’d like.
-No matter if you’re benching or doing some other sort of strength training, the bench won’t budge.
+Whether you’re benching or doing another sort of strength training, the bench won’t budge.

 “This is the most stable or one of the most stable flat benches I’ve ever used,” Coop says, giving it a 5 out of 5 on stability.